learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 #### Quick BCrypt Tangent

 - Recall that `BCrypt` allows us to [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)>) users' plaintext passwords before running them through a [hashing function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+A hashing function is, basically, a _one way_ function.
+Similar to putting something in a meat grinder: we cannot _feasibly_ reconstruct something that's been ground up by a meat grinder.
 We then store these passwords that have been 'digested' by `BCrypt` in our database. **[Never ever ever store your users' plaintext passwords in your database](https://blog.mozilla.org/webdev/2012/06/08/lets-talk-about-password-storage/).
 It's bad form and should be avoided at all costs.**

 - Let's take a look at some of the functionality provided by `BCrypt`: